RaviTambade/TFLJAVA/notes/LIFO.md

 Let’s begin the story…

-## 🎭 **Scene: Rohan (Mentor) & Aarav (Student)**
+## 🎭 **Scene: Ravi (Mentor) & Sahil (Student)**

-Aarav walks into the classroom excited after learning queues yesterday.
+Sahil walks into the classroom excited after learning queues yesterday.

 He says:

 > **“Sir!
 Queue was fun… but I heard there is something extra powerful called STACK!
 > I want to build that too.”**

-Rohan smiles like a magician opening his trick box.
+Ravi smiles like a magician opening his trick box.

 # 🎒 **Mentor (smiling):**

-“Aarav, imagine you have a school bag.
+“Sahil, imagine you have a school bag.

 What do you put inside first?
 Your books.

 If you suddenly want the book at the bottom, can you pull it out directly?”

-Aarav:
+Sahil:
 “No sir!
 I must remove all the items on top first.”

-Rohan:
+Ravi:
 **“Exactly!
 That’s STACK.”**

 # 📚 **STACK = LIFO (Last-In, First-Out)**